-MindOUT! has the goals of:
+MindOUT has the following goals and objectives:

 - Developing a suite of professional resources for the mental health sector to implement.